crcsmnky/thehotspot/README.md

 ## Setup

 * Get yourself a working [MongoDB](http://www.mongodb.org) setup (I used [MongoHQ](http://www.mongohq.com))
-* Use `sampledata/data.py` to pull data from Factual and create places, users, and checkins
+* Use `sampledata/data.py` to pull data from [Factual](http://www.factual.com), create places and users, and generate checkins
-* Note: Each version is an independent application in case you want to deploy them individually
+* *Note*: Each version is an independent application in case you want to deploy them individually
 * Run `pip install -r requirements.txt` and run the app with `python app.py`